 AI-Era Keywords for Software Engineering Resumes

 Job descriptions for software engineers in 2026 include terminology that did not exist two years ago.
+For a deeper dive into keyword strategy, see our resume keywords guide.
 Make sure your resume includes the relevant terms from this list:

 | Category | Keywords to Include (If Applicable) |